Smartphones and computers can store a lot of private information about:

-There are many ways to monitor people's computer use.
-If you think your computer or phone use is being monitored or you feel in danger, try to use a device that no-one at home has direct or remote access to, such as a friend's phone or public computer in a library.
+There are many ways to monitor people technology use.
+If you think your phone, tablet, or computer is being monitored, try to use a device that no-one at home has direct or remote access to such as a friend's phone or public computer in a library.

 Deleting your internet history

-It's very hard to delete or clear all the 'footprints' of your computer or online activities.
-If you are being monitored, it may be dangerous to suddenly change your behaviour such as deleting your entire Internet history if that's something you don't usually do.
+It's very hard to delete or clear all the 'footprints' of your online activities.
+If you are being monitored, it may be dangerous to change your behaviour suddenly such as deleting your entire Internet history if that's something you don't usually do.

 Call us directly

 Please call the Victims of Crime Helpline on 1800 819 817.
 If you think your phone use is being monitored, use a public phone or a friend's phone if possible.